mailgun/documentation/source/api-templates.rst

     PUT /<domain>/templates/<name>/versions/<tag>

-Update information or content of the specific version of the template
+Update information or content of the specific version of the template.

 .. container:: ptable